 The Company is committed to an on-going investment in its technology and communications infrastructure including extensive business continuity planning and investment.
 These costs are on-going and the Company believes that current and future costs will exceed historic levels due to business and regulatory requirements.
-The Company built a new data center in 2010 which is housed in a location different from its headquarters.
+The Company maintains a data center which is housed in a location different from its headquarters.
 The move to new headquarters in 2012 required additional outlays for business continuity purposes although considerable savings have begun to be realized by the availability of independent electric generating capacity for the entire building which will support the Company's infrastructure and occupancy.
+The Company continues to review the adequacy of its remote data center and anticipates that over the next few years, it may make a determination to move the center to a more remote location than where it currently resides.